 The group tackles these issues, to define a flexible and agile schema that allows for political data, major US events, natural disasters and Twitter tweets.

 The team shows how to join data by datetime keys in our relational database schema.
-Views are created that allow users to visualize data in a multitude of ways.
 The team’s design allows for database reporting and business intelligent (BI) tool plotting.

 The data that the team uses as part of the project are dynamic in nature and updated frequently.